 Shop Owner: Do you have a current Chinese driver’s license?

-Shop Owner: Do you have a valid visa?
+Shop Owner: Do you have a valid China visa for US citizens?

 Shop Owner: Do you live here in Urumqi?